Bleedmagic/steamagined/README.md

-# Steamagined: A Portfolio on Gaming
+# Steamagined: A Portfolio on my Steam Gaming

 This website showcases my passion for gaming, specifically focusing on my Steam account, favorite game, personal